johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-01-31-migrating-from-github-pages-to-azure-static-web-apps/index.md

 hide_table_of_contents: false
 ---

-This post uses Bicep and GitHub Actions to show how to migrate from hosting a static website on GitHub Pages to Azure Static Web Apps .
+You can use Bicep and GitHub Actions to build and deploy to a static website on Azure Static Web Apps.
+This post demonstrates how.

 ![title image reading "Migrating from GitHub Pages to Azure Static Web Apps" with GitHub and Azure Static Web Apps logos](title-image.png)

 ## Why migrate?

 This blog has been hosted on GitHub Pages for some time.
 It also makes use of Netlify for deployment previews.
 [Azure Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/) supports both hosting static websites and deployment previews (known as "staging environments").
-It's generally desirable to simplify.
+These are both great, but it's always niggled that there's two mechanisms in play; each separately configured.
+It's time to simplify.

-This post looks at migrating across to use Static Web Apps in place of both of GitHub Pages and Netlify, in order this blog has a unified deployment story.
+So we're going to migrate across to use Static Web Apps in place of both of GitHub Pages and Netlify.
 I'm choosing to use Bicep to do this as I tend towards using infrastructure as code.
 If you wanted to roll with a more "point and click" approach in the Azure Portal, you could do that too.

 ## Bicep